 Dear Social Work Community:

 The field of social work is grounded in an appreciation of diversity, equity, inclusion and justice.
-These principles are embedded in our professional values and the Code of Ethics of the National Association of Social Workers and the International Federation of Social Workers.
-Our ethics and values can provide guidance and direction for us as we work towards serve as justice and change by reducing the inequities of poverty, exclusion, exploitation, violence, oppression, powerlessness, and the dominance of particular cultural norms and values.
-The pursuit of diversity, equity and inclusion is not a new direction for our field but the creation of our strategic plan has led us to identify areas we want to consolidate and maintain, and key priorities for intensive work to move to new phases.
-In undertaking this plan, we define justice broadly, to include but not be limited by the social, economic, cultural, environmental, restorative dimensions.
+These principles are embedded in our professional values and the Code of Ethics of the National Association of Social Workers and the International Federation of Social Workers, and guide us as we work to reduce the inequities of poverty, exclusion, exploitation, violence, oppression, power, and the dominance of particular cultural norms and values.

 Director, Diversity, Equity, and Inclusion Program, and Professor of Social Work